Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Hanging valley

-Hanging valleys with waterfalls and truncated spurs are a feature of the U-shaped valley landform.
+Hanging valleys with waterfalls and truncated spurs are a feature of the U-shaped alley landform.
 They are visible within this glacial trough, and form as a smaller glacier from another valley has created a U-shaped valley which then enters the larger valley.
-As the hanging valley's glacier is smaller, it is less powerful, so it does not reach the base of the larger glacial trough valley.
+As the hanging alley's  lacier is smaller, it is less powerful, so it does not reach the base of the larger glacial trough valley.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/Hanging-Valley.jpg)
 *Photo from [Peter Hammer](https://unsplash.com/@peterham?utm_source=iBaguette&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet).*